MicrosoftDocs/partner-rest/partner-rest/index.md

 # Microsoft Partner API documentation and resources

 The Microsoft Partner API is the successor to the [Microsoft Partner Center API](https://docs.microsoft.com/en-us/partner-center/develop/).
-The new API allows you to programmatically access the capabilities of Partner Center.
+This API allows you to programmatically access the capabilities of Partner Center.

 <ul id="products1" class="cardsC cols cols3 panelContent">
     <li>